-Mark offers a body of award winning work spanning over 20 years that is unified yet diverse and at home in cinemas, television, galleries, installations, bookshops and on radio.
-Born in New Zealand and raised in South Africa, Mark has lived in London for many years and presently works between there, Helsinki and Namibia.
+As an artist and academic, Mark works with mixed- media to produce documentary art works.
+These include film, photography, writing, sound works, installations and radio.
+Collaborating with people to produce emotionally resonant outcomes, Mark's practice spans over 20 years and is unified yet diverse - at home in galleries, cinemas, site-specific installations, television and radio.
+Born in New Zealand and raised in South Africa, he has lived in London for many years and presently works between there, Helsinki and Namibia.

-Currently supported by the Niilo Helander Foundation in Finland to redefine a Namibian/Finnish Photo Archive through new works, Mark is also affiliated to the Helsinki Collegium for Advanced Studies while producing the photo series, Presence of Absence in Finnish Sápmi.
-The outcomes will include a book, exhibition, sound installation and podcast.
+Currently supported by the Niilo Helander Foundation in Finland to redefine a Namibian/Finnish Photo Archive through new works, Mark is also affiliated to the Helsinki Collegium for Advanced Studies while producing a mixed-media series, Presence of Absence in Finnish Sápmi.
+Outputs include films, photographs, paintings, books and site-specific installations.

 Mark’s award-winning films include Dead when I got here (2015) about a Mexican psychiatric hospital run by its own patients; Forest of Crocodiles (2010) about a fearful white South African rural community; Until when you die (2007) tracing a Vietnamese refugee’s journey home and This was Forever (2007) about the loss of a community allotment in London.
 Mark has also facilitated over fifty films with students.